lugocorp/sequence/README.md

 - [ ] Add more items, abilities, enemies, etc
 - [ ] Design character and monster graphics
 - [ ] Contact more consultants just to double check themes and designs
+- [ ] Add consultants into the game credits

+#### Post-launch (if people want)
+- [ ] Add custom RNG with seed, allow players to set the seed for a given run
+- [ ] Add save file and previous run stats (how far you went, points scored, etc)